kirame09/sparkpost-api-documentation/services/transmissions.md

 ### Delete all transmissions of a campaign by specifying Campaign ID in the URI path.

-Tenant and Subaccount ID are required for this operation.

 + Parameters
-  + id (required, string, 'white christmas') ...
+  + campaign_id (required, string, 'white christmas') ...
 Campaign ID

 + Request